April 18, 2023

-The Georgetown Research Opportunities Workshop (GROW) is a virtual half-day program for late-stage graduate students to engage in professional development training and learn about T32 postdoctoral programs at Georgetown University.
+The Georgetown Research Opportunities Workshop (GROW) is a virtual half-day program for late-stage graduate students and new postdocs to engage in professional development training and learn about T32 postdoctoral programs at Georgetown University.
 Participants will also have the opportunity to meet with individual faculty members on a separate date.

 All times EDT.
 This schedule may be updated.

 |1:00 p.m.||Kickoff with Dr. Caleb McKinney, Associate Dean of Graduate and Postdoctoral Training and Development|

 |1:05 p.m.||Community Building Session|

 |1:20 p.m.||Communicating Your Science to Broad Audiences|

 |4:10 p.m.||Postdoc Panel on Georgetown and Living in D.C.|

 |4:55 p.m.||Closing with Dr. Liz Salm, Associate Director of Postdoc Development and Training Grant Support|

 The registration form asks for a short research interests statement (500 words maximum) and your CV.
 Additionally, you will be asked to indicate which T32 programs you are interested in and which faculty you would like to meet.

 We welcome all interested students to register and encourage students from historically excluded backgrounds in biomedical sciences to join us.
 Please keep in mind that T32 appointments are limited to U.S. Citizens and Permanent Residents.